tuimac/servertools/README.md

 ## How to deploy

-There are two ways to deploy this application.
+There are three ways to deploy this application.

 First, `git clone` like below
 (Example)
 ```
 $ git clone https://github.com/tuimac/httptracker.git
 $ cd httptracker/httptracker
-$ python3 manage.py runserver localhost:8000
+$ python3 manage.py runserver 0.0.0.0:8000
 ```

 Second, you can use the docker image I created.